EmilienM/website_source/content/posts/code-assistant.md

 - Increased productivity: by suggesting common code snippets, functions, and boilerplate code, AI tools can speed up the development process.
   You spend less time on repetitive tasks and more time solving complex problems.
-- Reduced syntax errors: combined with powerful code editors, AI suggestions can minimize syntax errors by offering code that adheres to best practices and standards.
+- Reduced syntax errors: AI suggestions can minimize syntax errors by offering code that adheres to best practices and standards.
+Note that generated syntax is not always right, which is why results are better with a powerful code editor.
 - Learning opportunity: developers can learn new APIs, frameworks, and approaches by exploring the suggestions provided by the AI assistant.
 - Enhanced focus: instead of switching between the IDE and browser for documentation or Stack Overflow answers, developers can stay focused on the code, with instant context-aware help.